-Villages which participate in the programme will receive training and equipment to enable them to rapidly suppress fires.
-At the same time we are conducting awareness programmes about the hazards of fire and haze.
+Villages that participate in the programme will receive training and equipment to enable them to rapidly suppress fires.
+At the same time, we are conducting awareness programmes about the hazards of fire and haze.
 We are also focusing on trying to get local communities to move away from traditional land clearing methods using fire.
 At the end of the dry season, the villages will be assessed and those achieving a good score in fire prevention will qualify for CSR support for community infrastructure projects.
 So far, we have rolled this out in 17 villages in Jambi and West Kalimantan.

 Another important initiative on long-term control of forest fires is our Peat Eco-system Rehabilitation Project.
 This involves the rehabilitation of around 2,600 hectares of peatland in one of our concessions in West Kalimantan.
-Aside from the physical rehabilitation of the area, a critical factor for success is getting the community involved in joint conservation of the area.
+Aside from the physical rehabilitation of the area, a critical factor for success is getting the community involved in the joint conservation of the area.
 Intensive consultations and focus group discussions are being held with the local community so that we can jointly come up with alternative livelihood programmes.
 This will help them earn an income without affecting the conservation area.

 We believe that economic growth can go hand-in-hand with environmental protection.
-As the biggest palm oil grower operating in a country which contains important biodiversity areas and large tracts of tropical forests, we need to ensure that our palm oil production is sustainable and responsible.
+As the biggest palm oil grower operating in a country that contains important biodiversity areas and large tracts of tropical forests, we need to ensure that our palm oil production is sustainable and responsible.
 It is likely that we have the largest areas set aside for conservation amongst palm growers in Indonesia with 75,000 hectares identified as High Conservation Value (HCV) areas or High Carbon Stock (HCS) forests.
 And we are committed to conserving these areas in the GSEP.

 Product health and safety was the third most important issue identified by our staff.
 At GAR we use international standards to ensure the quality of our products and bar codes for traceability, and we systematically record expiry dates and batch data.
 Four of our eight palm oil refineries in Indonesia are accredited with ISO 22000 certification, which recognises that they adhere to strict international food safety standards.

-In addition we are committed to rolling out the HACCP food safety system across our operations.
-This analyses and controls biological, chemical and physical hazards throughout the food preparation process, from raw material production, procurement and handling through to manufacturing, distribution and consumption of the finished product.
+In addition, we are committed to rolling out the HACCP food safety system across our operations.
+This analyses and controls biological, chemical and physical hazards throughout the food preparation process, from raw material production, procurement, and handling through to manufacturing, distribution, and consumption of the finished product.

 We also fortify our products in Indonesia with Vitamin A as this vitamin deficiency is a public health concern in Indonesia.

-With about 90 percent of staff saying the GSEP is a policy to guide the company in achieving highest standards of quality and integrity in our business and operations, we have high hopes we can achieve our sustainability commitments, together.
+With about 90 percent of staff saying the GSEP is a policy to guide the company in achieving the highest standards of quality and integrity in our business and operations, we have high hopes we can achieve our sustainability commitments, together.